alan-turing-institute/trustworthy-assurance/includes/full-report.md

 Much like ML algorithms, humans have remarkably effective (but biased) *pattern recognition capabilities*, some of which underpin our assessment and internalisation of ethical, legal, and social norms.
 As an example, James W. Nickel says of human rights:

-> "We can think of the emergence of a human right as the coming together of the *recognition* of a problem; the belief that the problem, is very severe; and optimism about the possibility of addressing it through social and political action at national and international levels." [^nickel2007]
+> "We can think of the emergence of a human right as the coming together of the *recognition* of a problem; the belief that the problem is very severe; and optimism about the possibility of addressing it through social and political action at national and international levels." [^nickel2007]

 [^nickel2007]: Nickel, J. W. (2007) Making Sense of Human Rights (2nd Edition).
 Blackwell Publishing.